Linuxbrew/brew/docs/Shell-Completion.md

 ```

 ## Configuring Completions in `zsh`
-To make Homebrew's completions available in `zsh`, you must get the Homebrew-managed zsh site-functions on your `$FPATH` before initializing `zsh`'s completion facility.
+To make Homebrew's completions available in `zsh`, you must get the Homebrew-managed zsh site-functions on your `$FPATH` before initialising `zsh`'s completion facility.
 Add the following to your `~/.zshrc` file:

 ```sh
 if type brew &>/dev/null; then